organicaudio/useful-code-snippets2/docs/kuberentes.md

 # Kuberentes

 Kubernetes (K8s) allows to deploy multiple containers on one or multiple host systems.
 The [offial documentation of k8s](https://kubernetes.io/docs/) is outstanding.
 There is also a [interactive tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
+There is also the really nice video [What is Kuberenetes - Techworld with NaNa](https://www.youtube.com/watch?v=VnvRFRk_51k) which gives an nicely animated overview of kubernetes.

 outline of features:
 - one master node and multiple worker nodes